-Of course, other renditions of the story have different details.
-Some versions claim that the restaurant’s head chef actually decided to add the dish to the menu, while others tout that a dental procedure led Cobb to chop the ingredients into small pieces and create the dish we know today.
-And in yet another version, it is said that Cobb had been experimenting with salads for years before making a passive comment about this particular salad to Grauman, who was too intrigued not to try it for himself.
+There are other versions of the story, though.
+Some claim that the restaurant’s head chef actually added the dish to the menu, while others tout that a dental procedure led Cobb to chop the ingredients into small pieces and create the dish we know today.

-However it came about, we’re glad the Golden State’s plethora of fresh ingredients made it onto our plates in such an interesting and delectable way.
-And although the original Brown Derby restaurant closed in 1985, the legacy of the Cobb salad lives on.
+However the Cobb salad came about, we’re glad the Golden State’s fresh ingredients made it onto our plates in such an interesting and delectable way.
+Although the original Brown Derby closed in 1985, the legacy of the Cobb salad lives on.

 Cobb Salad Recipe